yangcao77/odo-fork/docs/IDP-YAML.md

     volumeMappings: #  Optional: ability to map paths in the container to persistent volume paths
     - volumeName: idp-data-volume
       containerPath: /some/path/idp-data
+      subPath: some-path # Optional: If specified, the volume subpath will be mounted as specified.
+This give IDP writers the flexibility to use a single volume for all persistent data storage.

     kubernetes: # Values only used for Kube deployments
       # TODO: Are there other Kube resource parameters we need to include here? securityContext? (cluster) role bindings?